Why you should avoid force unwrapping in Swift

 }

-However, if you're 100% sure you've set a value, you can tell the Swift compiler to stop complaining because you know what you're doing and you just want to get your episode’s name:
+However, if you're 100% sure you've set a value, you can tell the Swift compiler that you don't want to explicitly unwrap your value because you know what you're doing and you just want to get your episode’s name by forcing an unwrap:

 println(episodeName!)

-By adding the exclamation mark after episodeName, we force unwrapping it and we can use it's value straight away without an extra if statement.
+By adding the exclamation mark after episodeName, we force unwrap it and we can use it's value straight away without an extra if or guard statement.
+Sounds great, right?

 Where's the danger?